openedx/edx-platform/docs/course_authors/source/establish_grading_policy.rst

   .. image:: Images/grade_range_b.png
     :width: 800
+    :alt: Image of an altered Grade Range control

 * To change the score range, hover the mouse over the line dividing two grades, click and drag the line left or right.